 Employers are much more likely to be impressed by your skills and experience than your university grades when you apply for their graduate programme.

 Upload your CV to JobsGraduate today, allowing you to be searched by thousands of potential recruiters and employers!

 When it comes to applying for graduate roles, if you have a second class degree just be sure to read the small print.
 If an employer requires you to have a 2.1 or above, they will specify this in their job advert.
 If they don’t mention grades, then there’s no reason why you wouldn’t be considered.

 Many job adverts actually specify that applicants should have a 2.2 degree or above, so you will still have plenty of choice.

-In some instances a job may require a 2.1 degree and above, however if you have some really good and relevant work experience and tick all of the other boxes you may want to apply anyway.
+In some instances, a job may require a 2.1 degree and above, however if you have some really good and relevant work experience and tick all of the other boxes it’s worth applying anyway.

 It may be a long shot, but if you’re perfect for the role in every other way, the employer would be foolish not to at least consider your application.